Lamer87/Space_Engineers_DLC_unlocker/README.md

     - From Steam:

-      -Right click on Space Engineers, then Properties
+      - Right click on Space Engineers, then Properties
-      -Select "Local Files" on the left, then "Verify integrity of game files".
+      - Select "Local Files" on the left
+      - Select "Verify integrity of game files"

     ————————————————————————————————————————
     ————————————————————————————————————————